-SOURCES OF WATER
+SOURCES OF PUBLIC WATER

 Per the Sudbury Annual Water Quality Reports, Sudbury’s water is obtained from nine gravel packed ground wells located in three separate aquifers; these aquifers are known as Raymond Road, Hop Brook and Great Meadow.
 There are four storage tanks located throughout town with a storage capacity ranging from 0.35 to 3.0 million gallons and totaling 6.35 million gallons.
 If your water is supplied by your own private well, much of the following information is likely to apply to your water as well.